sdxic/LAB-ACI-Ansible/README.md

     user@localhost:~/LAB-ACI-Ansible/lab1$
     ```
-1. Run playbook `deploy_jb_contract.yml` and verify the consumed contract `LAB-SVC-L3Out` now exists on each of the EPGs.
+1. Run playbook `deploy_jb_contract.yml` and verify the consumed contract `LAB-JB` now exists on each of the EPGs.
 1. Verify connectivity from your jumpbox to each of the test virtual machines:
     * web1
     * web2